 - a.
 Professional development and staff training are a priority to improve the career seekers' experiences.
 Respondents must demonstrate how they will incorporate the different learning styles of staff and ensure the retention of new information. - b.
 Describe previous experience for new staff onboarding to ensure that all staff hired to work within the Career Centers understand and conduct business on a day-to-day basis in accordance with the Standard Operating Procedures approved by CSCR. - c.
 Respondents will be responsible for attending and scheduling all appropriate staff to relevant state, regional or local trainings, and sharing information with other center and board staff as appropriate. - d.
 Proposals should address how the Workforce Development Services Provider will identify needed staff development activities and provide and/or secure technical assistance and/or training.
 These trainings must include responses to any Corrective Action Plans submitted by CSCR to the Florida Department of Economic Opportunity (DEO) or USDOL after programmatic monitoring. - e.
-Respondents must meet the mandatory number of required training hours for all frontline staff, including electronic tracking of completed hours and report preparation of training hours for compliance and monitoring purposes. - f.
-Currently frontline staff meetings take place on a weekly basis at each of the Career Centers and are used to foster teamwork, discuss Career Center operations, provide status of new or current projects, address technical problems, etc. System-wide staff meetings take place on a monthly basis and are used to provide training, foster teamwork, etc. Workforce Development Services Provider proposals should demonstrate how they will address these topics by incorporating new and innovative ways of relaying information to frontline staff, in addition to or replacement of current methods already in place.
-Proposals should address how they will encourage and foster teamwork within the Career Centers and across the CSCR system.
+Respondents must meet the mandatory number of required training hours for all frontline staff (15 Continuing Education Units), including electronic tracking of completed hours and report preparation of training hours for compliance and monitoring purposes.
+Respondents should include details of the method of tracking training hours to include any software or systems used. - f.
+Currently frontline staff meetings take place on a weekly basis at each of the Career Centers and are used to foster teamwork, discuss Career Center operations, provide status of new or current projects, address technical problems, etc. System-wide staff meetings take place on a monthly basis and are used to provide training, foster teamwork, etc. Workforce Development Services Provider proposals should demonstrate how they will address these topics by incorporating new and innovative ways of relaying information to frontline staff.
+Proposals should address how they will encourage and foster teamwork and positive morale within the Career Centers and across the CSCR system.